dpbenalcazar/irisDepth/README.md

 ### Citation:
-You can cite our work as:
+You can cite our work in IEEE format as:

 D. P. Benalcazar, J. Zambrano, D. Bastias, C. A. Perez, and K. W. Bowyer, “A 3D Iris Scanner from a Single Image using Convolutional Neural Networks,” Submitt.
 Publ.